-Here is an overview from Catalyst: Women in Law in Canada and the U.S.
+Here is an overview from Catalyst: Women in Law Quick Take (2021)

 NALP regularly reports statistics regarding women in law firms.
-Here’s a link to the 2018 Report on Diversity in US Law Firms.
+Here’s a link to the 2022 Report on Diversity in Law Firms.

 Here’s a link to data on women judges in state courts from the National Association of Women Judges in partnership with Forster-Long, LLC.

-For a report on State Supreme Court Diversity from the Brennan Center for Justice, click here.
+For information on State Supreme Court Diversity from the Brennan Center for Justice, click here.

-For the most current and easiest-to-access numbers on women in the federal judiciary, check in with the National Women’s Law Center.
+For current information on women in the federal judiciary, check in with the National Women’s Law Center.